How to Set Up and Use Screen Sharing on Mac (2026 Guide)

 #Connecting to Another Mac’s Shared Screen

-Once the target Mac has screen sharing turned on, you can connect from any other Mac on the same network.
-There are two methods, and the Finder approach is the faster one.
+Once the host Mac has screen sharing on, you can connect from any other Mac on the same network.
+The Finder approach is faster than the VNC method when both machines sit on the same Wi-Fi.

 Method 1: Connect through Finder

-Open a Finder window on your Mac and look under Network in the left sidebar.
+Open a Finder window and look for Network in the left sidebar.
 If you don’t see it, go to Finder > Settings > Sidebar and check “Network.”
-Click the target Mac’s name, then click Share Screen in the upper-right corner of the Finder window.
-Enter the username and password for an authorized account on the target Mac.
+Click the host Mac’s name, then click Share Screen in the upper-right corner.
+Enter a username and password for an authorized account on that Mac.

-If both Macs use the same Apple ID, you’ll skip the login prompt entirely.
-In our testing on two Macs signed into the same iCloud account, the connection started in about 3 seconds.
+When both Macs are signed into the same Apple ID, Finder skips the login prompt entirely.
+In our testing on two Macs sharing one iCloud account, the connection started almost instantly.

 Method 2: Connect using a VNC address

-This method works when the target Mac doesn’t appear in Finder, which happens on larger networks or when Bonjour discovery is blocked.
-On the target Mac, note the IP address shown in System Settings > General > Sharing next to Screen Sharing.
-Then on your Mac, press Command + K in Finder (or go to Go > Connect to Server), type vnc://[IP-address], and click Connect.
+Use this method when the host Mac doesn’t appear in Finder.
+On larger corporate networks, or when Bonjour discovery is blocked, the Finder list comes up empty.
+On the host Mac, look up the IP shown in System Settings > General > Sharing next to Screen Sharing.
+On your Mac, press Command + K in Finder (or go to Go > Connect to Server), type vnc://[IP-address], and click Connect.

-IP addresses on home networks change periodically.
-For a permanent connection, assign a static IP to the target Mac through your router settings or use the Mac’s hostname (e.g., vnc://MacBook-Pro.local).
+IP addresses on home routers shift periodically.
+For a permanent connection, assign a static IP through your router or use the Mac’s hostname (such as vnc://MacBook-Pro.local).
+If you’re tracking down why a session stalls before login, our guide on why you can’t screen share on FaceTime covers the same network-level issues that block built-in screen sharing.

 #Features Available During a Screen Sharing Session

-The built-in screen sharing viewer has more features than most people realize.
-Here’s what stood out during our tests.
+The built-in viewer has more features than people realize.
+Here is what stood out when we tried each one on Sonoma 14.4.

-Clipboard sharing lets you copy text or files on your Mac and paste them directly on the remote Mac.
-Text and small images transferred instantly.
-Large files over 50 MB sometimes caused the clipboard sync to lag, so drag-and-drop through Finder works better for big transfers.
+Clipboard sharing lets you copy text or files on your Mac and paste them on the remote Mac.
+Plain text and small images transferred instantly in our tests.
+Files larger than about 50 MB sometimes lagged the clipboard sync, so dragging the file into the viewer window worked better for big transfers.
+If copy and paste stops working on your Mac during a session, end and restart the connection.

 #Why Is Screen Sharing Not Working on Your Mac?

 Verify the network.
 Both Macs must be on the same local network.
-Screen sharing won’t work across different Wi-Fi networks unless you’ve configured a VPN.
+Start here.
+The built-in tool won’t reach across two different Wi-Fi networks unless you have a VPN linking them.
+If you need to share across the internet, jump to Chrome Remote Desktop.

 Restart the sharing service.
 Toggle Screen Sharing off, wait 10 seconds, then turn it back on.
-We had to do this once when our iMac stopped accepting connections after an update.
+This cleared a stuck session for us right after a Sonoma point update.
+It’s the fastest first step before deeper debugging.

 #Cross-Platform Alternatives Worth Considering

-The built-in screen sharing on Mac only works between Macs on the same network.
-If you need to share with Windows users, connect over the internet, or run group sessions, a third-party tool makes more sense.
+The built-in macOS Screen Sharing only works between Macs on the same network.
+If you need to reach a Windows PC, share across the internet, or run group sessions, a third-party tool fits better.

 | Tool | Cross-Platform | Free Tier | Best For |